ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

 ![VirtualEnv](Images/VirtualEnvSETUP.png)

-As in the image above, ensure that to the left of your username you see **(env)** or similar.
-This means you have entered the virtual environment.

 ### Installing Flask and Gunicorn

-For this web application we will be using two popular Python tools for web development; [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Gunicorn](https://gunicorn.org/):
+For our web application we'll use two popular Python tools for web development: [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Gunicorn](https://gunicorn.org/):

   - Flask is a light-weight web-development framework for Python.
 It provides a number of easy to use resources and tools for building and maintaining web applications, websites, and similar services.

-  - Gunicorn is our WSGI server of choice for sending our code to the production environment.
+  - Gunicorn is a WSGI server for sending our code to the production environment.
 Check out this link to read more about [WSGI servers](https://www.fullstackpython.com/wsgi-servers.html).

 Install these tools with the following pip command.
 Ensure you are in your virtual environment before running this command.